Debt Relief Order

 COVID-19: We have answered some of our customer's most frequently asked questions

-Consequently, the longer a payday loan remains unpaid, the worse the debt becomes.
+Therefore, the longer a payday loan remains unpaid, the worse the debt becomes.

+In essence, this is a legally binding arrangement designed to help you with your debts.
 During the IVA application process, a qualified practitioner will discuss your circumstances, determine how much you can reasonably afford to pay, and the length of the arrangement.

 NationalDebtService.co.uk is an independent website created to help users find a solution to their debt problems.
 Our service is free to use and you are under no obligation to accept any of the recommendations you receive.
 An IVA (Individual Voluntary Arrangement) is subject to acceptance.